hydradatabase/pg_quack/README.md

 ## Limitations

+* PG 14 and PG 15 only (PG 16 is not yet supported)
 * Only COPY, INSERT, and SELECT are supported.
 * Only single connection can execute INSERT and SELECT against quack table
 * Limited support for only basic data types